Amitpnk/interview-questions/docs/DotNetFundamental.md

 * Events uses delegates
 * Delegates are for callbacks, not encapsulated
 * Events are publisher subscriber model, encapsulated

+## Dispose object

+Dispose unmanaged resources as soon as you are done wusing them
+1. Calling Dispose method
+2. Creating a Using block {}

 ## use of “using” keyword